(EXPANDED FROM 12/10/2021)

 How the ball might have bounced differently

 Studebaker plausibly could have been able to afford a major redesign if it had made a few different choices.
 Perhaps the biggest mistake was downsizing the 1959 Lark too much.
 This forced the car to compete directly against much more modern entry-level compacts from the Big Three.
-In contrast, the senior Ramblers sold quite well in the early-60s partly because they were larger and roomier cars than their Detroit competition.
+In contrast, the senior Ramblers sold quite well in the early-60s partly because they were larger and roomier cars than their Detroit competition (go here for further discussion).

-Then-Studebaker CEO Harold Churchill made a number of other crucial mistakes.
+Then-Studebaker CEO Harold Churchill made some other crucial mistakes.
 Among them was to not keep the Lark’s styling up to date.
 That contributed to a sales collapse in 1961 which accelerated efforts by the corporation’s board of directors to ease out of the automotive business.

 It also didn’t help that the 1963-64 Avanti proved to be a flop.
-That may very well have been the final nail in the coffin, but Stevens presumably thought his proposed Lark could still turn things around.
+Langworth may very well have been correct that by 1963 nothing could have saved the automaker’s passenger-car ambitions.

 NOTES: